Linda Calvey: Murder of Ronnie Cook

-At trial Calvey denied murder, saying the man she had cheated on and who was supposedly abusive to her had "meant everything to her" and she couldn't have killed him.
-However, the jury did not believe Calvey's story and found her guilty of murder.
+At trial Calvey denied murder, saying the man she had cheated on and who was supposedly abusive to her had "meant everything to her" and she could not have killed him.
+However, the jury did not believe Calvey and found her guilty of murder.
 She showed no reaction when the jury announced their guilty verdict.

 She spent 18 and a half years in prison before being paroled.
 During her imprisonment in 1995 a tribute was written to her by Charles Bronson, considered Britain's most violent prisoner, with Bronson saying that she was "a true lady, a real east London girl".
 Calvey herself sent a floral tribute to the funeral of gangster Ronnie Kray alongside her fellow inmate and criminal associate Tina Molloy, who was imprisoned aged 17 for the murder of Edna Phillips in 1992 soon after the infamous murder of James Bulger.
 Calvey and Molloy's tribute read: "To Ron, with love and affection from Linda Calvey, Tina Molloy, and the girls of H-wing".

 In 2002, a book by Kate Kray detailing Calvey's life and crimes was published.